manuzrpEd/NQueensGeneticAlgorithm/README.md

 python GeneticAlgorithm.py --help
 ```

-* Run the program with the `help` flag to see available options:
+* Run the program (and it will prompt you to input the number of dimensions):

 ```
 python GeneticAlgorithm.py